TREASURIES-U.S. Treasury yields rise as inflation worries persist

 The escalating Ukraine crisis has injected fresh uncertainty into the debate on whether the Fed will increase rates by 50 basis points next month, which some market participants saw as a near-uncertainty until early last week.

-Money markets are pricing in a 36.5% probability of a 50-basis-point rate hike in March FEDWATCH, the same as Tuesday, but down from around 60% recently.
+Money markets priced in a 38.5% probability of a 50-basis-point rate hike in March FEDWATCH, up four percentage points from earlier on Wednesday, but down from around 60% recently.

 The Fed cannot afford to delay a rate hike as some suggest because of "uncertainty" in the market as the economy is strong and wages are up, said Kenneth Broux, an FX strategist at Societe Generale in London.